Updated: July 10, 2021

-Welcome to the 24th edition of Reader Mail, the section of this blog where I answer questions from my readers about money matters.
+Welcome to another installment of Reader Mail, the section of this blog where I answer questions from my readers about money matters.

 Today, we’ll focus solely on investing and I hope you find my answers helpful.

-As always, please note that I am not a professional financial adviser and my responses are solely based from my knowledge and experience as an investor, this means you should always take my advise with a grain of salt.
+As always, please note that I am not a professional financial adviser and my responses are solely based on my knowledge and experience as an investor, this means you should always take my advice with a grain of salt.

 Anyway, without further ado, here now are the Q&A’s: